 Whall worked with Lady Raider standout Sofia Garcia in 2017 as she put together one of the best freshmen seasons in Texas Tech history.
 She closed her first collegiate season with a 73.60 scoring average – the sixth-lowest in program history and the lowest ever for a Texas Tech freshman.

-Whall began his coaching career on the amateur circuit in his native United Kingdom where he was part of the England Golf coaching staff for the Under-16 Regional Girls squad.
+Whall began his coaching career on the amateur circuit in his native country, the United Kingdom where he was part of the England Golf coaching staff for the Under-16 Regional Girls squad.

-In addition to his coaching accomplishments, Whall is certified as a PGA Advanced Professional and holds numerous qualifications in golf psychology, putting, short game coaching and club hitting.
+In addition to his coaching accomplishments, Whall was previously certified as a PGA Advanced Professional and holds numerous qualifications in golf psychology, putting, short game coaching and club hitting.

-He graduated from the University of Loughborough in the United Kingdom and spent time learning much of the coaching and teaching aspects of the game from mentor and former Palmer Cup coach for England, David Ridley.
+He graduated from the University of Loughborough in the United Kingdom and spent time learning much of the coaching and teaching aspects of the game from mentor and former Palmer Cup, and England Golf Coach David Ridley.